Uncertainty-Aware Remaining Lifespan Prediction from Images: Experiments and Evaluation

 \subsection{Implementation Details}

 All training and evaluation runs were performed with a manually set PyTorch random seed (set to 1) to prevent random variations in results.
-We performed a standard 80/20 train-test split, resulting in 4,538 training and 1,134 test data points, respectively.
+We evaluate using 5-fold cross-validation (KFold with shuffling, random state 1), reporting the mean test performance and standard error across folds.

 Our regression head is a small MLP that receives the output of the vision transformer backbone and has two output heads to predict $\mu$ and $\sigma$.
 These heads share two layers of common parameters, as we observed worsened calibration when using separate parameters.
 The regression head consumes the prepended "classification" token of the DINOv2 architecture, which has been specifically trained to provide information for downstream image tasks.